 First Aid Supplies Aberdeen is a deviation from GPTC Ltd, a family company established in 2016 in Aberdeen.

-Our team is consisting of experienced H&S consultants and specialists that play key role in exceeding customer’s needs and expectations.
+Our team consistis of experienced H&S consultants and specialists that play key role in exceeding customer’s needs and expectations.

-We aim to supply quality first aid supplies from the best UK manufacturers to local businesses and organisations in all industries considering competent pricing, excellent customer service and fast delivery time.
+We aim to supply quality first aid supplies from the best UK manufacturers to local businesses and organisations in all industries considering competitive pricing, excellent customer service and fast delivery time.

 Our first aid supplies are divided into 6 main categories: